whackone/docs/src/as3/types.md

 ## String

-String is a UTF-16 encoded sequence of characters.
+String is a sequence of Unicode Code Points.

 ```
 String